-The Scripps Washington Bureau received a Peabody Award for its “Under the Radar” investigative series exposing problems when convicted military sex offenders return to civilian life.
-Following an unprecedented review of more than 1,300 military court martial cases, Scripps national investigative correspondent Mark Greenblatt uncovered at least 242 convicted military rapists, child molesters, and other sex offenders who had slipped through what a member of the House Armed Services Committee called a "gaping loophole" in the system.
-The flaw allows sex offenders to stay off public sex offender registries when they leave the brig, freeing them to re-offend.
-The series of reports, which aired in November 2014, revealed:
+In a Peabody Award-winning investigation the Scripps Washington Bureau conducted an exhaustive, unprecedented review of more than 1,300 military court martial cases and discovered at least 242 convicted military rapists, child molesters, and other sex offenders have fallen under the radar and slipped through what a member of the House Armed Services Committee calls a “gaping loophole” in the system.

 Scripps discovered some military sex offenders go on to re-offend in heinous ways on unsuspecting victims in the civilian world.

 The Scripps investigation, “Under The Radar” has triggered action at the national, state and local level after exposing several major problems when convicted military sex offenders are returned to civilian life: